c6burns/socklynx/README.md

 # socklynx

 A thin wrapper for calling cross platform IO APIs from managed code.
-This project was made specifically with games in mind, and is part of a technology suite provided by [Kitty.City Studios](https://kitty.city)
+This project was made specifically with games / console platforms in mind, and is part of a technology suite provided by [Kitty.City Studios](https://kitty.city)

 ## Getting Started